-“If circumstances should arise in the future that make it illegal, impossible, or impracticable to use the gift for the purposes specified above, then the Foundation Trustees may use its best judgment to determine prudent use of the fund in an attempt to fulfill the primary purpose of the fund or Foundation.”
+“If circumstances should arise in the future that make it illegal, impossible, or impracticable to use the gift for the purposes specified above, then the Board shall use its best judgment to determine prudent use of the fund in an attempt to fulfill the primary purpose of the fund or Society.”

 The maximum period to raise an endowed fund may not exceed five years.

 There are a number of ways that assets may be used to provide gifts to the Society.
 This variety allows donors to choose the most appropriate for their circumstances and interests.